Heart of a Samurai

 Is it any good?

-Based on the true story of Manjiro’s travels, this story offers a fascinating glimpse into the world of the early 19th century, including American aspirations as a global power and Japan’s isolation.
+Based on the true story of Manjiro’s travels, this story offers a fascinating glimpse into the world of the early 19th century.
+It touches on American aspirations as a global power as well as Japan’s isolation.
 The author's descriptions of life on a whaling ship feel particularly authentic, and she ably uses Manjiro’s adventures to touch on economic, cultural, and political themes.